 Best hybrid cars to buy 2020

-Hybrid power is the way forward if the car industry is to be believed, and these are the top 10 best hybrid cars to buy now...
+Hybrid power is the way forward if the car industry is to be believed so we've found the top 10 best hybrid cars to buy now...

 It’s not hard to see the appeal.
-Conventional hybrids do a great job of improving the efficiency of mid-sized, petrol-engined family cars and SUVs, while reducing CO2 emissions and often allowing for a few miles of pure-electric travel if you’re careful with your right foot at town speeds.
-They also make a lot of sense for lower-mileage or urban-based private buyers, as well as for those at the mercy of company car tax bills.
+Conventional hybrid technology is able to improve the fuel efficiency of a variety of cars - from saloons to SUVs, hatchbacks and even supercars.
+CO2 emissions reduction is another advantage and so is limited pure-electric travel, if you’re careful with your right foot at town speeds.
+Hybrids also make a lot of sense for lower-mileage or urban-based private buyers, as well as for fleet users looking to decrease company car tax bills.
 Plug-in hybrids (PHEVs) need to be regularly plugged in to deliver their best but they can offer real electric-only range of 30 miles or more.

-With manufacturers achieving an ever-improving balance between performance and efficiency, PHEVs play a vital role in bridging the gap between the internal-combustion age and the rapidly approaching electrified future.
+With manufacturers achieving an ever-improving balance between performance and efficiency, hybrids of all types are playing a key role in bridging the gap between internal-combustion and all-electric cars.

 How to choose the best hybrid car to buy